 You cannot increase motivation at the workplace when everyone is tired.
 It’s important to have short regular breaks in between for you and your colleagues to refresh and stay motivated.
 Again, it’s important to your health.

 Sitting all day and working nonstop will do you more harm than good.
 After every hour of concentration, get up and go outside.
 Feel the gentle breeze on your face for a few minutes before rushing back to your desk.
-Every successful person I’ve ever met takes breaks regularly to go for a walk, play or socialize.
+Every successful person I’ve ever met takes breaks regularly to go for a walk, play or socialise.

 When you don’t take care of your health, you’ll be forced to go to work when you are sick.
 And this is terrible because everyone around you will be sick.
 If you are sick, you are not likely to get any work done to the best of your abilities.